webscreens/screen-enumeration/security_and_privacy.md

-For example, the API could expose a display's identity to the end user by its proper name in a display chooser UI implemented by the user agent, and to scripts by a hash value or number.
+For example, the API could expose a display's identity to the end user by its proper name in a display chooser UI implemented by the user agent, and to scripts by a hash value keyed by both the display name and the origin.
 This alternative, however, reduces the ability for applications to tailor the chooser UI to each of their use cases.

 ## 2.3 How does this specification deal with personal information or personally-identifiable information or information derived thereof?